Mekong tours: French band to join Vietnamese singers in trans-Mekong tour

 Where’s the money?

-Even if the fee is imposed, experts suspect tourism promotion will,
+Even if the fee is imposed, experts suspect tourism promotion,

 Bui Cao Son, director of Cruise Ha Long Company, said when the VNAT discussed the tourism tax in April, it was unable to explain how the funds would be managed, supervised and used.